-The following discussion and analysis of compensation arrangements of our named executive officers for our fiscal years ended December 31, 2009 and 2010 should be read together with the compensation tables and related disclosures set forth below.
+The following discussion and analysis of compensation arrangements of our named executive officers for our fiscal years ended December 31, 2009 and 2010 and the six-month period ending June 30, 2011 should be read together with the compensation tables and related disclosures set forth below.
 This discussion contains forward-looking statements that are based on our current plans, considerations, expectations and determinations regarding future compensation programs.
 Actual compensation programs that we adopt may differ materially from currently planned programs as summarized in this discussion.